-7.2.17 Social Nuisance: Local Property intrusion and Disturbance/Damage
+7.3.11 Social Nuisance: Local Property Intrusion and Disturbance/Damage

 The presence of some non-resident workers may lead to social annoyance to the local community.
-This could particularly be a concern if they enter or damage private property.
+This could be particularly concerning if they enter or damage private property.
 The private properties of the locals may include houses, fences, vegetation, livestock and wildlife, or any properties of economic or cultural value to the farm/land owners or land users.
 Unpermitted and unauthorized entry to private property may cause clashes between the affected property (land) owners and the Proponent.

 The impact is rated as of medium significance.
 However, upon mitigation (post-mitigation), the significance changes to low rating.
-The impact is assessed and presented in the Table 20.
+The impact is assessed and presented in the Table 21.

-Table 20: Assessment of social impacts of exploration
+Table 21: Assessment of social impacts of exploration